bs8149/Invoice-Generator-using-React/README.md

 - Amount in words conversion
 - Option to handle reverse charge

-# Installation
+## Installation
--Install the dependencies for the server:
+- Install the dependencies for the server:
--npm install @mui/material @emotion/react @emotion/styled @mui/styled-engine-sc styled-components number-to-words
+- npm install @mui/material @emotion/react @emotion/styled @mui/styled-engine-sc styled-components number-to-words
--npm start
+- npm start
--Open your browser and navigate to http://localhost:3000.
+- Open your browser and navigate to http://localhost:3000.
--Fill in the required details in the form to generate an invoice.
+- Fill in the required details in the form to generate an invoice.

-# File Structure:
+## File Structure:
 invoice-generator
 ├── public
 ├── src